-E. As of and for the years ended December 31, 2021 and 2020, the Company had the following significant transactions with affiliates:
+E. As of and for the years ended December 31, 2023 and 2022, the Company had the following significant transactions with affiliates:

-The Company and Aetna Health Management, LLC ("AHM") are parties to an administrative services agreement, under which AHM provides certain administrative services, including accounting and processing of premiums and claims.
-Under this agreement, the Company remits a percentage of its earned Medicare premium revenue, as applicable, to AHM as a fee, subject to an annual true up mechanism as defined in the agreement.
-Under the agreement, this true-up is due to be settled with the affiliate by April 15th of the following contract year (which is January 1 to December 31 annually).
-The terms of settlement require that these amounts be settled within 45 days after the end of the calendar quarter.
-The agreement was amended effective January 1, 2020 and approved by the Ohio Department on August 30, 2019.
-The amendment allows other affiliates to provide services in accordance to a schedule of services and pricing.
-For these services, the Company was charged \$27,536,940 and \$7,482,338 in 2021 and 2020, respectively.
+The Company and Aetna Medicaid Administrators LLC ("AMA") are parties to an administrative services agreement, under which AMA and certain of its affiliates provides certain administrative services, including cash management and accounting and processing of premiums and claims.
+Under this agreement, the Company will remit a percentage of its earned premium revenue, as applicable, to AMA as a fee.
+For these services, the Company was charged \$131,461,795 and \$100,917,013 in 2023 and 2022, respectively.